The Southwest Paralegal Studies Program approved by the American Bar Association

 Limitation on Legal Specialty Courses Transferable to the Paralegal Studies Program

-The maximum number of credit hours of legal specialty courses a student may transfer to the Associate of Applied Science degree in Paralegal Studies is nine (9) credit hours.
-The legal specialty credit hours to be transferred must have been earned from a fully accredited institution of higher learning and must be approved by the program coordinator or a qualified full-time faculty member of the Paralegal Studies program to ensure that the credit can be classified as legal specialty and is comparable to courses offered within the program.
+If you want to transfer legal specialty credit hours, they must have been earned from a fully accredited institution of higher learning.
+Also, the Paralegal Studies program coordinator or a qualified full-time faculty member must approve the hours to ensure the credit can be classified as legal specialty and is comparable to courses offered within the program.

 Note: Paralegals may not provide legal services directly to the public except as permitted by law.

 - Gwynne Hutton, Program Coordinator

 - Macon Cove Campus Academic Building, Wing B, Room 253A

 - Niki Free, Secretary